Search

 • SURE is a club aimed for children aged 9 to 13.
 Sure meetings take place in Church House during school terms in place of the church service.
 At SURE we socialise, have snacks and explore stories in the bible in a fun and interesting way.
 On the first Sunday of the month the children remain in church for the Family Communion.

-• MESSY CHURCH Messy Church is a place to have fun with crafts, paints, glue, etc. It’s a place where we learn about Jesus in a fun way.
+• Messy Church.
+Messy Church is a place to have fun with crafts, paints, glue, etc. It’s a place where we learn about Jesus in a fun way.

 Each Messy Church will have time for activities, where it is possible to move around and try lots of different things.
 We'll sing a song and have a short talk on the theme.
 Afterwards we'll join together for a meal.